• Skip to primary navigation

 Roast Duck in a baking tin being carved.

 This epic honey roast duck is a must when it comes to a Sunday roast dinner.
-But, what is a Sunday roast without all the sides?
+But, what is a Sunday roast without all the vegetables and sides?
 And do we have some side dishes for you!?
 Take a look of some of these that go perfectly with this roasted duck:

 • Easy Roast Potatoes